Max Fisher: Philanthropic activities

+Jewish organizations

+Fisher supported Jewish and general causes worldwide and played a major role in almost every major Jewish communal organization.
 Fisher served as national chairman of UJC's predecessor organizations, the United Jewish Appeal (UJA) from 1965 to 1967; president of the Council of Jewish Federations from 1969 to 1972; and chairman of the United Israel Appeal, Inc. (UIA) from 1968 to 1971; and president of the Jewish Federation of Metropolitan Detroit from 1959 to 1964.
+He served as Honorary Chairman of United Jewish Communities (UJC), Council of Jewish Federations, and the American Jewish Committee.

 In addition to being honorary chair of UJC, he was founding chairman of the board of governors of UJC's overseas partner, the Jewish Agency for Israel (JAFI).
 He was also active in the American Jewish Committee, B'nai B'rith International, and Hebrew Immigrant Aid Society.

+Detroit

+In Detroit, Fisher backed the $60 million Max.
+M. Fisher Music Center, which serves as the home for the Detroit Symphony Orchestra and includes a public high school for the performing arts center called The Max.